stanislavhannes/Audio-Model-Comparison-Script/README.md

 The script will:
 1. Prompt you to record a 5-second audio message
-2. Process the audio through OpenAI Realtime API
+2. Test OpenAI Realtime API (default model) and play the response
-3. Show text transcripts (what you said + AI response)
-4. Play the OpenAI response immediately when received
+3. Test OpenAI Realtime API (GPT-4o) and play the response
-5. Process the same audio through Cartesia + GPT-4o pipeline
+4. Test Cartesia + GPT-4o pipeline and play the response
-6. Show text transcripts for the pipeline
+5. Show text transcripts for all approaches (input + output)
-7. Play the Cartesia response when ready
-8. Display detailed timing and cost analysis for both approaches
+6. Display detailed timing and cost analysis for each approach
+7. Provide speed and cost rankings comparing all three methods

 ## Understanding the Results